Universal measurement-based quantum computation in a one-dimensional architecture enabled by dual-unitary circuits

 The same MPS analysis also reveals the nature of the SPT order of the state $|\psi_k\rangle$ under the $\mathbb{Z}_2^{2k}$ symmetry.
-We find that the SPT order is ``maximally non-trivial'', meaning that the protected zero-energy edge mode that is characteristic of the SPT order has dimension $2^{k}$, which is the maximal possible value for this symmetry group.
-Therefore, the complexity of the SPT order, measured by this degeneracy, grows exponentially with $k$.
+We find that the protected zero-energy edge mode that is characteristic of the SPT order has dimension $2^{k}$, which is the maximal possible value for this symmetry group.
 Because of this, the general results of Refs.~\onlinecite{Else2012,Stephen2017,Stephen2019} can be directly applied to our context to show that the MBQC protocol we have developed for the fixed-point states $|\psi_k\rangle$ works, with some modification, for any resource state coming from the same SPT phase.
-That is, given a state that is promised to be in the same SPT phase as one of our resource states, we can use that state to perform the same set of universal gates using only single-site measurements, even without knowing the microscopic details of the state beforehand.
-Therefore, the ability to perform universal MBQC is a property not only of the fine-tuned states $|\psi_k\rangle$, but also of the entire phases of matter in which they reside.
+Therefore, the ability to perform universal MBQC using single-site measurements is a property not only of the fine-tuned states $|\psi_k\rangle$, but also of the entire SPT phases of matter in which they reside.

-\textit{Discussion.}---We have defined a protocol, enabled by dual-unitarity, to generate universal resource states for MBQC in a one-dimensional architecture using single-qubit gates and Ising interactions applied in a uniform fashion.
-We conclude with a discussion of some interesting features of our protocol.
-Our elementary gate set implemented by MBQC differs from the usual set of single-qubit rotations and nearest-neighbour two-qubit gates.
-In particular, entangling operations on a large fraction of the $k$ qubits can be performed in a single time step.
-Practically, this could lead to large savings in circuit depth for certain algorithms, as was the case in Ref.~\onlinecite{Gachechiladze2019} which used a different alternative resource state.
-This motivates searching for problems that are naturally suited to our gate set, and also for efficient ways to compile more common gate sets into ours, where the methods of Ref.~\onlinecite{Chen2022} should be particularly useful.
+\textit{Discussion.}--- \diff{ We have defined a protocol, enabled by dual-unitarity, to generate a new class of universal resource states for MBQC in a one-dimensional architecture using spatially-uniform controls.
+Practically, our protocol represents a new way to embed quantum circuits in space-time.
+Namely, while the process implemented ``in the lab'' involves a circuit of depth-$k$ on $N$ physical qubits, the simulated circuit has depth-$N$ and $k$ qubits (up to constant factors) as in Fig.~\ref{fig:dual_unitary}.
+This allows one to trade between qubit number and coherence time in quantum computers, thereby making optimal use of available resources.
+Furthermore, simulating a depth-$N$ circuit on $k$ qubits using typical MBQC protocols would require measuring $Nk$ physical qubits \cite{Raussendorf2003}, so our resource states can access deeper circuits using the same number of measurements. }